Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 Lake Issyk Kul represents typical Kyrgyzstan, where not only foreign, but also local people find tranquility, enjoy natural beauty and local culture that hasn’t changed for centuries.

 I embarked on a boat excursion that took us several kilometers away from the coast, where the most courageous among us jumped into the cold water for a swim.
-I was going to do the same, but they didn’t let me swim without a life jacket.
-I was trying to be nice:
+Although tempted to join them, I wasn’t allowed in without a life jacket.

 The captain disregarded my appeals.